go-graphite/go-ceres/README.md

 Status
 =====

-Not working.
-Just a draft of API
+Not suitable for Production (See TODO for current state of implemented features)